 Should I use hydrogels such as BurnShield, Burnfree and Water-Jel?

 In fact, 37% of UK fire departments use water gels instead of cool running water.
 However, 76% use them in addition to cool running water.
-There have been limited studies with hydrogels, however studies have indicated that these gels may not offer additional healing benefits.
+There have been few studies with hydrogels, however studies have indicated that these gels may not offer additional healing benefits.

 The problem with such gels are threefold: